oldrev/mini-scheditor/README.md

 - Add more symbol shapes and a symbol editor for authoring new parts.
 - Add electrical netlist tracking, connection validation and simulation hooks.

----

-## Contributing
+## License & contribution

-This repository is a demo/work-in-progress intended for educational purposes.
+This code is provided as a demo for educational/video purposes.

+Public Domain (no restrictions).

+Author: Li Wei (email: oldrev@gmail.com)